cse110-fa21-group22/cse110-fa21-group22/admin/team.md

 Therefore, he put all the suffixs from an iphone to buff this team. \
 We ambitiously strive to make our software product deliver as good user experience as an iphone.

+## Team Values:
+- resepct, humility, responsibility.
+- if one fails, we all fail.
+-

 ## Roster:
 - Emily Ekaireb, https://github.com/eekaireb, \
 I am a third year Computer Engineering major from Muir.
 I am a San Diego native so I love going to the beach, maybe a little too much .
 Some of my hobbies include: